 Dry drowning is a type of delayed drowning that happens when one inhales water through the mouth or nose.

-When this happens, the person typically appears fine but may die after a short while.
+When this happens, the person typically appears fine but may get extremely unwell after a short while.

 Dry drowning is often used synonymously with secondary drowning, but the two are slightly different.

 With dry drowning, the water causes the airways to constrict, making it hard for the person to breathe.

 While secondary drowning is when water gets into the lungs and causes them to swell, the water might also trigger infections that are usually fatal.

 How Do I Know If My Child Is Dry Drowning?